nnethercott/bombard/README.md

 ## Motivation
 Async Python currently lacks primitives for polling coroutines until the _first success_.
 Bombard is useful in situations where users spawn concurrent tasks which may err, but only care that at least one of them completes.

-Coroutines heavily dependent on network-induced latencies (e.g. gen-ai applications which aim for fault tolerance through concurrent http retries) can benefit from `bombard.select_ok()` to reduce wait times.
+Coroutines heavily dependent on network-induced latencies (e.g. gen-ai applications which aim for fault tolerance through concurrent http retries) can benefit from `bombardx.select_ok()` to reduce wait times.

 [`asyncio.wait`](https://docs.python.org/3/library/asyncio-task.html#waiting-primitives) gets close, but is unable to distinguish between an exception and a successful result as it simply returns the result of the first future completes: